balakreshnan/IIoT-AI/IIoT/opcuatoiothub.md

 Connect to industrial Devices using OPC UA and subscribe for tags to collect data and push to Iot Hub for further processing

+Business Use case:

+- Root Cause Analysis
+- Predective Maintenance
+- Reliability
+- Quality
+- OEE

+Technical Use case:

+- Collecting data for time series like historian using azure data explorer
+- Root cause analytis and Trending using Azure Time Series Insights
+- OPC UA based data collection for Industry X.0
+- OPC DA to UA using tuneller or conversion tools.
+- OEE using custom queries in Azure Time Series Insights

 ## Steps

 - Download Integrtionobjects OPC UA simulator